joshgerdes/jekyll-uno/_posts/2022-03-16-azure-optimisation-engine.md

 We will now go through and install the prerequisites from scratch; as in this article, I will be deploying the Azure Optimization Engine from our local workstation.

-You can also install from the [Azure Cloud Shell,](https://luke.geek.nz/azure/setup-azure-cloud-shell/ "Azure Cloud Shell")
+You can also install from the [Azure Cloud Shell,](https://luke.geek.nz/azure/setup-azure-cloud-shell/ "Azure Cloud Shell"){:target="_blank"}

 ##### Install Azure PowerShell & Microsoft Graph modules